kaiete/Palgrave-lite/README.md

-# InstantPalgrave
+# InstantPalgrave lite
-Instant Palgrave, the open-source digital assistant
+Instant Palgrave, the open-source digital assistant for systems with little memory.

 ## Setup dev